Orangina

-Orangina (/fr/) is a lightly carbonated beverage made from carbonated water, 12% citrus juice (10% from concentrated orange, 2% from a combination of concentrated lemon, concentrated mandarin, and concentrated grapefruit juices), as well as 2% orange pulp.
-Orangina is sweetened with sugar or high fructose corn syrup (glucose fructose) and in some markets (such as the United Kingdom) with artificial sweetener.
+Orangina (/fr/) is a lightly carbonated beverage made from carbonated water, 12% citrus juice (10% from concentrated orange and 2% from a combination of concentrated lemon, concentrated mandarin, and concentrated grapefruit juices), as well as 2% orange pulp.
+Orangina is sweetened with sugar or high fructose corn syrup (glucose-fructose) and, in some markets (such as the British Isles), with artificial sweetener.
 Natural flavours are also added.

-Orangina was innovated by Spanish pharmacist, Agustín Trigo Miralles, as Naranjina in the early 1930s.
+Orangina was innovated by Spanish pharmacist Agustín Trigo Miralles as Naranjina in the early 1930s.
 He subsequently sold the formula to Léon Beton, a French businessman based in French Algeria, in 1935.
-Today, it is a popular beverage in Europe (especially in France and Switzerland), Japan, North Africa, and to a lesser extent in North America.
+Today, it is a popular beverage in Europe (especially in France and Switzerland), Japan, North Africa, and, to a lesser extent, North America.

 History

 The history of Orangina began with the encounter at the 1935 Marseille Trade Fair between Léon Beton, a French businessman living in French Algeria, and a Spanish pharmacist from Valencia, Dr Agustin Trigo.
 The latter presented his innovation, "Naranjina".
 The drink was created from a mix of citrus juices, carbonated water, sugar and other ingredients.
 Beton, owner of an orange grove in the plain of Mitidja and successful essential oil merchant, bought the beverage's formula; and the first bottle of "Orangina, soda de naranjina" was launched in France the same year.
 However, the outbreak of major conflicts in Europe, notably the Spanish Civil War and World War II, hampered the brand’s expansion.

 His son, Jean-Claude Beton, took over the company in 1947.
 Jean-Claude Beton kept most of the original recipe, which he marketed to appeal to European and North African consumers.
 Orangina quickly became a common beverage throughout French North Africa.
 In 1951, Jean-Claude Beton introduced Orangina's signature 250 ml bottle, which became a symbol of the brand.
 The bottle recalls the rounded shape of an orange, with a glass texture designed to mimic the fruit.

 Production was moved to Marseille in metropolitan France in 1962 in the run-up to Algeria's independence.
 The company joined the Pernod Ricard group in 1984.
-At this time, the iconic glass bottle was re-imagined by Rotherham based designer, “Uncle” Martin Jones.
+At this time, the iconic glass bottle was reimagined by Rotherham-based designer “Uncle” Martin Jones.

-In 2000, after an attempt to sell to Coca-Cola was blocked on anti competitive grounds, the Orangina brand was acquired by Cadbury Schweppes along with Pernod Ricard's other soda businesses.
+In 2000, after an attempt to sell to Coca-Cola was blocked on anti-competitive grounds, the Orangina brand was acquired by Cadbury Schweppes along with Pernod Ricard's other soda businesses.
 In 2006, Cadbury decided to concentrate on the chocolate business and sought buyers for its soda business.
 As the number three soda producer globally, neither of the bigger two (Coca-Cola or PepsiCo) could buy it, so eventually the soda company was split up to sell.